Learning Continuous Grasping Function with a Dexterous Hand from Human Demonstrations: Experiments

 \subsection{Simulated Experimental Results}

-\textbf{Smoothness evaluation.} We compare the smoothness with three baselines and summarize the results in Tab.~\ref{tab:smoothness}.
+\textbf{Smoothness Evaluation.} We compare the smoothness with three baselines and summarize the results in Tab.~\ref{tab:smoothness}.
 For better comparison, the smoothness for velocity and acceleration is in the log form.
 For both joint positions and Cartesian coordinates, our CGF outperforms baselines by a large margin.
 Note that for the joint position smoothness, our method does not show an advantage over the baseline.
 This is due to that humans tend to follow a natural curve rather than the shortest path.
-Nevertheless, the improvement in the smoothness of velocity and acceleration plays an important role in producing natural trajectories and better control.
+Nevertheless, the improvement in the smoothness of velocity and acceleration plays an important role in producing natural trajectories, suppressing vibration, and achieving high accuracy control~\cite{flash1985coordination, piazzi2000global}.

-\textbf{Success cost evaluation.} The average cost per successful trajectory is in Tab.~\ref{tab:sim}.
-For better comparison, the number of simulation steps and collision detection is in the log form.
-Since we directly execute the target joint positions generated from our CGF, through sampling a large number of trajectories, we can get a certain number of successful trajectories.
-Quantitatively, the average cost of getting a successful trajectory is significantly lower than the GraspTTA+RRT and GraspTTA+CEM-MPC, which both require a large cost.
-We also evaluate the cost of unseen objects, although the cost increased a little, our method still surpasses the baselines.
-Although the linear interpolation produces the smoothest trajectory, it never grasps an object successfully in the simulator.
+\textbf{Success Cost Evaluation.} The average cost and time per successful trajectory are presented in Table~\ref{tab:sim}.
+The number of simulation steps and collision detections are shown in the log form for better comparison.
+Our method, which directly executes target joint positions generated from CGF, obtains a significantly lower average cost and time per successful trajectory compared to GraspTTA+RRT and GraspTTA+CEM-MPC.
+The main reasons are: (i) Our method does not require excessive exploration like MPC-CEM or sampling numerous configurations like RRT; (ii) Our method produces more natural trajectories than two-step methods, yielding a higher probability for finding a successful trajectory.
+We also evaluate on unseen objects, our method still surpasses the baselines with a slight decrease in metrics.
+This decrease in cost for unseen objects can be attributed to that the difficulty of finding a successful trajectory is largely determined by the object geometry.
+The linear interpolation baseline, which generates the smoothest trajectory, never grasps objects successfully in the simulator.